mvolkmann/blog/src/hot-topics-2024.md

 This includes AWS Lambda, Bun, Cloudflare Pages, Cloudflare Workers, Deno, Fastly, Lagon, Netlify, NextJS, Node.js, and Vercel.

+Hono is in my 2024 list because it makes it very easy to define endpoints that return HTML.
+Htmx, which is also in my list, requires defining many of those.

 "Honō" is the Japanese word for "flame" or "blaze" which explains its logo.

 Hono is significantly faster than